Business Administration

 MGMT 505.
 Organization Leadership and Ethics.
 2 Credits.

 This course will explore the management of people and organizations.
 Students will examine concepts of the behavior of individuals and groups within organizations, motivation, decision making, conflict, organization design, and human resource management, and explore the application of theories in management practice.
-Prerequisite: Graduate standing.
-F,S.
+Prerequisite: Admission to MBA program and department consent required.
+S,SS.

 MGMT 545.
 Strategic Supply Chain Management.
 3 Credits.